The ORP Foundation

 - Capital projects (emphasis on core funding)

-- Organizations outside their three priority themes
+- Organisations outside their three priority themes

 - Large, well-established charities with diverse funding streams

-Ready to write a winning application for The Orp Foundation?
+Ready to write a winning application for The ORP Foundation?

 Our AI helps you craft proposals that match their exact priorities.
-Save 10+ hours and increase your success rate.
+Save hours and increase your success rate.

 Governance and Leadership